fedi-e2ee/public-key-directory-specification/Specification.md

 Each Public Key Directory **SHOULD** use a different symmetric key for attribute encryption.
 Fediverse Servers **MAY** accept batches of different Protocol Messages (one for each Public Key Directory), and then fan them out asynchronously.
-Clients **SHOULD** also use a [recent Merkle root](#recent-merkle-root-included-in-plaintext-commitments) from the Sigsum instance tied to that particular Public Key Directory.
+Clients **SHOULD** also use a [recent Merkle root](#recent-merkle-root-included-in-plaintext-commitments) from the Transparency Log instance tied to that particular Public Key Directory.

 When requesting the public keys or auxiliary data for a specific ActivityPub actor, clients **SHOULD** query multiple Public Key Directories.
 The **RECOMMENDED** behavior is to require a specific entry exists in multiple PKDs to meet some